 Table Of Content

 The harder problem is what happens to the pixels in between.
-AI super-resolution on portraits sits on a knife edge between two failure modes — under-processing (the output looks identical to the source) and over-processing (skin turns plastic, hair turns into painted strokes, the photo turns into a CG render).
-The academic background on this trade-off is well-documented in video super-resolution research on Wikipedia; in practice, the tools below land at very different points on that spectrum, which is why a hands-on comparison matters more than feature lists.
+AI super-resolution on portraits sits on a knife Edge between two failure modes: under-processing (the output looks identical to the source) and over-processing (skin turns plastic, hair turns into painted strokes, the photo turns into a CG render).
+The academic background on this trade-off is documented in video super-resolution research on Wikipedia; in practice, the tools below land at very different points on that spectrum, which is why a hands-on comparison matters more than feature lists.

-Takeaway: Picking a video quality enhancer 1080p online is not about who claims the most features — it is about who balances detail recovery against natural texture preservation on real source.
+Takeaway: Picking a video quality enhancer 1080p online free is not about who claims the most features.
+It is about who balances detail recovery against natural texture preservation on real source.

 | Your situation | Best free pick | Why |